Published on 16-Oct-2013

 Media & Entertainment

-Big Data, Big Data & Analytics, Big Data & Analytics: New business models, Digital Media
+Big Data, Big Data & Analytics, Big Data & Analytics: Improve IT, Digital Media

 MultiView wanted to improve the relevancy of search results for its buyers guides to increase revenue.
 Each buyers guide is different depending on the industry.
 And one of the challenges MultiView faced with its old search software was that it could take staff weeks to launch new buyers guides.
 With InfoSphere Data Explorer, MultiView improved the relevancy of search results for buyers.
 This has helped the company improve the turn-around time to create or update buyers guides by 85 percent.
 The solution is also expected to help the comapny increase sales by an an estimated 10 percent.